 What many dog owners don't realize is that reactive behavior in dogs is seldom due to aggression.
 In many cases, reactive behavior comes out of insecurity or can be caused by hyper-excitement.

 An insecure dog will demonstrate reactive behavior because he is fearful or unsure of himself.
 He barks and lunges.
 He does this in the hopes the imaginary threat (the other dog or person) will see him as tough and will walk away.
 The closer the "threat" comes, the more the dog barks.
 A sure sign of an insecure dog is that he will retrieve the closer the "threat" comes to him.

-On the other hand, if the dog is hyper-excited, then he is barking and lunging out of excitement.
+On the other hand, if the dog is hyper-excited, then he barks and lunges because he is over stimulated.
 Unable to contain his excitement, he jumps around wanting to make lots of noise to draw attention to himself, in the hopes the other dog or person will come over and give him attention.
 This type of dog will usually whine or bark excitedly the closer the person or other dog gets.
 The body language of the hyper excited dog is a lot of wiggling and the dog may even bounce.

 A dominant confident dog's reactive behavior can easily turn into aggression.
 Quite often the reason for the barking and lunging is due to the fact that the dog is on a tight leash.
 A lot of dog owners will unconsciously tense up and hold their dog back.
 This tense hold on the leash conveys to the dog that there is something to worry about, so the dog is on alert.
 If the dog is out in front of the owner, he is in a protective mode and will bark and lunge to ward off what he perceives as danger.